 How to choose between a thesis and a non-thesis healthcare degree program in Columbia?

-Choosing between a thesis and a non-thesis healthcare degree program in Columbia depends on your career goals and learning preferences.
-A thesis option involves conducting original research and writing a detailed paper, which is ideal if you aim for clinical research or further graduate studies.
+Choosing between a thesis and a non-thesis healthcare degree program in Columbia depends largely on your career goals and learning preferences.
+Thesis programs typically emphasize research skills, requiring students to complete an original research project, which can be ideal if you plan to pursue graduate studies or research-oriented roles.

 What options do students based in Columbia have for studying healthcare abroad?